Join

 I am from Winamac Indiana.
 It is an honor for me to be able to run these miles for those who have paid the greatest sacrifice for this great country.
 My heart goes out to the friends and family members of the fallen heroes that we are honoring with this event.

-Carson Bennett
+Lily Bennett

 Being a runner for the Run for the Fallen is an honor and something that I have wanted to do for a couple years now.
 It means so much to me to pay my respects and acknowledge those who have paid the ultimate sacrifice for our country.